etesync/etesync-dav/README.md

-This is a python module for interaction with [EteSync](https://www.etesync.com)
+This is a python client library for [EteSync](https://www.etesync.com)

 This module provides a python API to interact with an EteSync server.
 It currently implements AddressBook and Calendar access, and supports two-way